jaymiews/jaymiews.github.io/index.md

 ## Welcome :D

 Jaymie (Wenjia) Song is a first-year PhD student in Political Science at Tsinghua University, Beijing.
-Her research interest lies in state-business relationship and language politics.
+Her research interest lies in state-business relationship.

 <br/>